Honeysuckle Point Railway Workshops

-The Honeysuckle Point Railway Workshops are heritage-listed former railway workshops at Newcastle, City of Newcastle, New South Wales, Australia.
-It was designed by John Whitton and built from 1874 to 1886.
-It is also known as Honeysuckle Railway Workshops and Civic Railway Workshops.
-It now houses the Newcastle Museum.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+The Honeysuckle Point Railway Workshops are heritage-listed former railway workshops in the Central Business District of Newcastle, New South Wales, Australia.
+They were designed by John Whitton and built from 1874 to 1886.
+Also known as Honeysuckle Railway Workshops and Civic Railway Workshops, the site now houses the Newcastle Museum.
+The workshops were added to the New South Wales State Heritage Register on 2 April 1999.